murbanec/NumAstro/README.md

 # NumAstro

-This is first version of the course on numerical astrophysics  (autumn 2021)
+This is the first version of the course on numerical astrophysics  (autumn 2021)

-Prvni verze kurzu numericke astrofyziky na https://www.slu.cz/phys/cz/ z pozdzimu 2021
+První verze kurzu numerické astrofyziky na https://www.slu.cz/phys/cz/ z pozdzimu 2021